Our Story: How ASAP Began

 In 2012, individuals saw a need to help

-Mark Twain and consisted of just 7th and 8th graders.
+to Mark Twain and consisted of 7th and 8th graders.

-The idea for ASAP was born when four local pastors (one from each: Immanuel Lutheran, St. Paul's, United Methodist, First Christian) got together and said, there needs to be a program that is available for our youth from the time the bell rings, until family gets home.
-A place that they can be safe, allowed to grow, socialize and have fun.
+The idea for ASAP was born when four local pastors of the following churches: Immanuel Lutheran, St. Paul's, United Methodist, and First Christian got together and decided there needed to be a program available for our youth from the time the bell rings until their family gets home.
+They envisioned a place where they could be safe, allowed to grow, able to socialize and to have fun.

-ASAP started, with being available to 7th and 8th graders every Tuesday and Thursday the first few years.
-As it continued to grow and as schools changed (the middle school moved from Mark Twain to the Old High School).
-The program was able to expand as well.
-In the 2016-2017 school year ASAP was able to include the 6th graders and add another day (Wednesday) with a generous grant from the Oregon Community Foundation.
+When ASAP started it was available to 7th and 8th graders every Tuesday and Thursday for the first few years.
+As the program continued to grow the schools in the community changed.
+The middle school had moved from Mark Twain to the old high school building and ASAP was able to expand as well.
+In the 2016-2017 school year, ASAP was able to include the 6th graders and added another day of programming on Wednesdays due to a generous grant from the Oregon Community Foundation.